visgl/deck.gl/docs/v4.0/layers/deprecated/extruded-choropleth-layer.md

-# Enhanced Choropleth Layer (64 bit) **REMOVED**
+# Extruded Choropleth Layer (64 bit) **(DEPRECATED)**

-Note: The `EnhancedChoroplethLayer` sample layer has been removed in deck.gl v4 in favor of the new `PathLayer`.
-It is still available as a stand-alone example in the examples folder and can be copied from there, but is no longer included in the deck.gl package.
+Note: The `ExtrudedChoroplethLayer64` has been deprecated in deck.gl v4 in favor of the new `GeoJsonLayer` and `PolygonLayer`.
+It will likely be removed in the next major release of deck.gl.

-A layer that extrudes lines in Choropleth polygons by tesselating them into long, thin triangles.
-This provides control over line thickness while ensuring good line mitering, overcoming WebGL's limitations in this regard.

-**Note:** Very sharp angles can generate very long miters and handling of this case needs more work, but for "modest" angles (e.g. 60 degrees in hexagons) the results will be good.
+Choropleth Layer with Elevation

     import {ExtrudedChoroplethLayer64} from 'deck.gl';